 Student artwork left on Suffolk University’s premises must be picked up within one week of the end of each academic semester because of limited space on campus.
 Any property remaining after that date shall be considered abandoned and it will become the property of Suffolk University, unless a formal arrangement has been made with a faculty member or administrator to retain the work beyond this deadline.
 The University will not be responsible for the location and/or condition of abandoned student artwork.

 Suffolk University reserves the right, in the case of insufficient enrollment, to cancel any course and can exercise that right at any time prior to the first scheduled class meeting.
 If this occurs, students will be notified and may select a substitute course or receive a full refund.
 Classes will not be held on national or state holidays, and these particular days are listed on the term calendar.
 In case of cancellations due to instructor illness, we will attempt to notify students as far in advance as possible.

-When weather or other emergency conditions warrant the closing or delayed opening of the University, announcements will be made between the hours of 6:00 a.m. to 9:00 a.m.
+When weather or other emergency conditions warrant the closing or delayed opening of the university, announcements will be made between the hours of 6 a.m. and 9 a.m.
 If the storm occurs late in the day, evening cancellations may be announced from 3 p.m. - 5 p.m.
-Cancellation announcements will be made on the Suffolk University web site home page, via the University Switchboard at 617-573-8000, and on the following radio and television stations:
+Cancellation announcements will be made on the Suffolk University web site home page, via the University Switchboard at 617.573.8000, and on the following radio and television stations:

 • WBZ 1030 AM